-With Holiday on Ice skaters have the opportunity to learn from the best, the opportunity to train and improve your skills, which creates opportunities for different roles in future productions.
+With Holiday on Ice, skaters have the opportunity to learn from the best, the opportunity to train and improve their skills, which creates opportunities for different roles in future productions.

 What is the procedure for applying and what is the recruiting process?